Skills - Employment

 My main responsibilities were to machine hydraulic and pneumatic seals by the use of a CNC lathe – Fanuc Controls.
 Job involved the setting of tools, making tools, programming and running the machine.
 I was considered to be the most proficient machinist at our company which lead me to be given complex programming jobs that I had to machine from my interpretation of a drawing, normally requiring me to make tools and shape carbide inserts.
 I was the only machinist able to mill plastic, rubbers and urethanes.

 I have taught several apprentices, most of them having never used a micrometer/vernier or even seen a lathe to being competent independent machinists producing quality work.

-I decided to terminate my employment to pursue a different career.
+I decided to terminate my employment to move to Canada.

 Interests and Activities:

 My main interests/hobbies are designing and building electronic and mechanical devices.

 I built up my own workshop to include a lathe, milling machine, TIG welder, MIG welder and many other tools to build a variety of projects.
 Some of these have included an engine rebuild, a model plane engine, a forge, induction heater, nuclear fusor, and many more.
 I have my own electrical workshop and have built various projects such as an electronic air rifle that the user could select power, all designed and machined by myself.